Our Vision for Flempton

 The Mackenzie and Ebert ‘Master Plan’ now enables us to consider some further updates to certain areas of the course and our practice facilities in light of the increased distances made possible by modern technology and our desire to cater for both experienced golfers and those new to the game.

 Current and potential shaping of bunkers on the 7th fairway to provide enhanced definition from the tee and time-saving bunker maintenance.
-Images provided by M&E.
+Images provided by M&E. The picture immediately above shows the potential 5th green.

 The suggestions for the practice ground.
 The creation of two ‘double-target’ greens on an enlarged practice ground could be used as a three or four-hole short game practice area at quiet times, or as a teaching school for those learning the game.